stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

             + Type: [DateTime](http://schema.org/DateTime)
     + Optional

-+ `controllingMethod` : The method used to control this streetlight
++ `controllingMethod` : The method used to control this streetlight.
     + Attribute type: [Text](http://schema.org/Text)
     + Allowed values: one Of (`cabinetController`, `individual`)